Dental health is of the utmost importance.

 Dr Nigel Carter, chief executive of the British Dental Health Foundation, explained that good oral health is based on several pillars and regular dental appointments are among them, along with everyday brushing.

-People who decide to skip an appointment and compromise their oral health by snacking at the cinema or indulging in a poor diet should think twice about the consequences on their dental and overall health, he added.
+He added that people who decide to skip an appointment and compromise their oral health by snacking at the cinema or indulging in a poor diet should think twice about the consequences on their dental and overall health.

 Treatment of advanced conditions is more expensive, takes more time and the results are often less satisfying for patients, so professionals strongly recommend that people visit their dentist as often as they are told to.